Alieltahan/wuRather/README.md

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

+# Installation

+- git clone https://github.com/Alieltahan/wuRather.git : for cloning the project locally.
+- npm install: for installing the dependencies.
+- npm start: to start the app locally.

 # Description

-A simple app for asking/answering questions with two option to select from.
+- A simple app for asking/answering questions with two option to select from.
+- The application has a routing between different nav routes.
+- Login by username (include 3 users to select from).
+- Logout.
+- Private routes which is accessible only by authorization of logged in user.

 # Dependencies